Venturous Capital Grants

 Step 1: Letters of Inquiry

-We welcome theaters to submit unsolicited LOIs that describe the proposed project and the specific expenses a grant would cover.
+We welcome any eligible theater to submit an LOI that describes the proposed project and the specific expenses a grant would cover.

 LOI Deadlines and Timing